translate5/translate5/docs/skinning translate5.md

 The container containing the above HTML is addressable by the following CSS:

 	#head-panel .head-panel-brand

+**Hint:** Code/Text in runtimeOptions.editor.branding will be send threw the translate5 translation mechanism.
+So ist you have defined a corresponding translation, the branding will be translatet into the actual language.

 ### Tag Images
 Segment Tags are rendered in Translate5 as HTML or as images in edited segments.
 The HTML ones can be styled by using CSS, see above.
 For the images there are several configuration parameters.